xasos/Data-Structures-and-Algorithms/README.md

 Data Structures and Algorithms in Java.

 ## Approach
 I have tried to make each example as clear and possible to understand the concepts.
-Feel free to submit a PR/issue if any concept is unclear or could be made clearer.
+Feel free to submit a PR/issue if any concept is unclear and could be made clearer.

 ## Concepts
 * [Sorts](Sorts)